h8d13/KDE-Windows---For-Noobs/README.md

 ![load-34_128](https://github.com/user-attachments/assets/a5d39ff6-4dd3-4dca-b1c4-c2322579d2a5)

-This can take up to 30mins to an hour. you don' thave to worry as it's installing a lot of necessary libraries and preparing it for the next steps.
+This can take up to 30mins to an hour.
+You don' thave to worry as it's installing a lot of necessary libraries and preparing it for the next steps.
 Hence, why once you're in, the rest will be quick.
 This is a "live image" meaning you actually already have a lot of utilities included.

 Let the installer do it's thing.
 It might reset your screen a couple of times (or change resolutions).